pdfcpu/pdfcpu/core/sign.md

 We can also see that the certificate is not expired, could not be found in any certificate revocation list, and is therefore considered **not revoked**.

-Conclusion: If you import the missing certificates using `pdfcpu cert import`, the usage rights signature validation should succeed.
+Conclusion: If you import the missing certificates using [pdfcpu cert import](certs), the usage rights signature validation should succeed.

 > **Note:**
 > This command only checks if the **usage rights signature** is valid.